 Just because you're using your computer as a video player rather than a physical player doesn't mean its performance or usability should suffer.
 As we tested the Macgo player, we found the software to be easy and enjoyable to use.
 Menus and icons are easy to find and understand, and any adjustments you could think of making are easy to do within a few clicks, so you don't have to waste time.
 Digital video started playing fairly quickly, and discs took barely ten seconds to load and start playing (the fastest time we recorded was Aiseesoft Blu-ray Player at five seconds).
 We also liked that the player has a minimalistic and intuitive interface.

 Whether you're watching a treasured DVD or a new digital movie file, the player lets you stretch the time of your video or adjust the hue, saturation and brightness of the picture.
 However, we were disappointed to see that Macgo's player software does not offer BD-Live support or a touchscreen interface capacity for Windows users.
 The fact that it doesn't seem to have any power manager options to save your battery life is also a drawback, especially considering its uses 45 percent of your CPU.
+As such, you'll need a decent home computer to use it.

 While Macgo is cheaper than some at $60 - compare that to our top pick, PowerDVD 20, which costs almost $80 - it still isn't great value for money.
 This software was much cheaper in previous iterations, and we don't feel enough has been added to the latest version to make it good value for money.